Creating a Virtual Heart

 Arts practice with a defective mind

-I am a composer, and this study documents an individual perspective on two very personal, and almost inseparable themes – a musical life and the impact of Asperger’s Syndrome – upon it.
-Asperger’s Syndrome is a pervasive developmental disorder on the Autism Spectrum with which I was diagnosed in 2005.
+I am a composer, and this study documents an individual perspective on two very personal, and almost inseparable themes - a musical life and the impact of Asperger's Syndrome - upon it.
+Asperger's Syndrome is a pervasive developmental disorder on the Autism Spectrum with which I was diagnosed in 2005.
 By their very nature these themes are strongly loaded with personal subjectivity, bias and experiences that are normally hidden within the individual.
 The resulting analysis of this effects first, foremost and strongest, the researcher and composer himself (myself) and offers a window through which the reader may glimpse another reality.
+This research explores music-making from the point of view of a person with Asperger's Syndrome.
+Conversely, it has also provided a musician's view of Asperger's Syndrome, using new forms of methodology for conducting and presenting research in the creative arts.
 These themes are explored via autoethnography, telling stories, observing the self.
 Autoethnography is quite new in the field of music research, perhaps reflecting the great fear that many musicians seem to have of losing their mysterious powers to the spotlight glare of research.

 The title of the thesis came from Stavros Halvatzis, a colleague and friend with whom I was discussing the process of defining an internal emotion through cognitive processes.
 I said I was trying to think how to feel, he said I was